Battle of Chosin Reservoir

-The battle took place about a month after the People's Republic of China entered the conflict and sent the People's Volunteer Army (PVA) 9th Corps (Note: In Chinese military nomenclature, the term "army" (军) means corps, while the term "army group" (集团军) means army.) to infiltrate the northeastern part of North Korea.
+The battle took place about a month after the People's Republic of China entered the conflict and sent the 9th Corps of the People's Volunteer Army (PVA) (Note: In Chinese military nomenclature, the term "army" (军) means corps and the term "army group" (集团军) means army.) to infiltrate the northeastern part of North Korea.
 On 27 November 1950, the Chinese force surprised the US X Corps commanded by Major General Edward Almond in the Chosin Reservoir area.
-A brutal 17-day battle in freezing weather soon followed.
 Between 27 November and 13 December, 30,000 United Nations Command troops, later nicknamed "The Chosin Few", under the field command of Major General Oliver P. Smith were encircled and attacked by about 120,000 Chinese troops under the command of Song Shilun, who had been ordered by Mao Zedong to destroy the UN forces.

-The UN forces were nevertheless able to break out of the encirclement and withdraw to the port of Hungnam in what U.S. historians described as the "greatest evacuation movement by sea in U.S. military history."
-Both sides suffered heavy casualties, with both battle casualties and non-battle casualties caused by the frigid weather.
-The withdrawal of the US Eighth Army from northwest Korea and its recovery by Chinese forces in the aftermath of the Battle of the Ch'ongch'on River and the evacuation of the X Corps from the port of Hungnam in northeast Korea marked the complete withdrawal of UN troops from North Korea.
+In the ensuing 17-day battle in freezing weather that followed, the UN forces were able to break out of the encirclement and withdraw to the port of Hungnam in what U.S. historians described as the "greatest evacuation movement by sea in U.S. military history".
+Both sides suffered severe casualties, with battle casualties and non-battle casualties caused by the frigid weather.
+The withdrawal of the US Eighth Army from northwest Korea and its recovery by Chinese forces in the aftermath of the Battle of the Ch'ongch'on River and the evacuation of the X Corps from the port of Hungnam in northeast Korea marked the withdrawal of UN troops from North Korea.